BONUS: America's Birthday: The 30 Best Movies of the 21st Century

 So you've heard this story.

-And and great guy, really enjoyed getting to know him, hanging out with him.
+Really enjoyed getting to know him, hanging out with him.

-But we talked a lot, and we talked about Dallas Byers Club, and it's a true story about uh a guy in the rodeo in Fort Worth who gets injured and has a blood transfusion, and he ends up getting HIV AIDS.
+And it's a true story about a guy in the rodeo in Fort Worth who gets injured and has a blood transfusion and he ends up getting HIV AIDS.

-And this is early on in the AIDS crisis, and and so he's he's dying, there are not a lot of treatments.
+And this is early on in the AIDS crisis.

 He was emaciated by the end of the movie.

-But he began driving down to Mexico and buying AIDS medicines on the black market in Mexico and bringing them back to Dallas and Fort Worth and selling them to AIDS patients, mostly mostly gay men who had contracted AIDS in the 80s.
+But he began driving down to Mexico and buying AIDS medicines on the black market in Mexico and bringing them back to Dallas and Fort Worth and selling them to AIDS patients, mostly gay men who had contracted AIDS in the 80s.

 I'm a big believer in right to try.

-I think the FBA FDA puts huge barriers to getting medicines we ought to be able to have.
+I think the FDA puts huge barriers to getting medicines we ought to be able to have.

 It's just a fantastic movie.